First Message

-First Message is the debut album from Japanese singer, Ayaka.
+First Message is the debut album from Japanese singer Ayaka.

 Background

 After a year of releasing singles and music videos, the album was originally for an early September release but was pushed back to allow Ayaka's single, Mikazuki, to correspond with the album release.
 It entered the Oricon charts at number one.
 The album has also been released on iTunes in Japan and other countries, including the United States.

 Commercial performance

-The album debuted at #1 on Oricon with sales of approximately 351,000 copies.
-This is also the highest debut sales for a female artist since Mika Nakashima's debut album, True, released nearly four years prior.
-By the end of 2006, the album had sold 711,299 copies and was the #13 highest selling album of the year.
-As of June 20, 2007, the album has sold another 337,883 units.
-Its total stands at 1,194,777 units sold since its release.
-It is expected for the album to rank in the top 30 yearly charts again in 2007, due to more than 300,000 copies in sales.
+The album debuted at #1 on the Oricon Albums Chart with first week sales of approximately 350,580 copies.
+This became the highest first week sales of a female soloist's debut album since Mika Nakashima's True, released nearly four years prior.
+First message sold 711,299 copies by the end of 2006, making it the 13th best-selling album of the fiscal year.

+First message managed to sell an additional 406,290 copies by the end of the following year, making it the 22nd best-selling album in Japan of 2007.
+The album surpassed the million-selling mark during its 24th week on the charts, on April 23, 2007, making it the first time in three years since Avril Lavigne's Let Go that a female solo singer achieved a million-seller in Japan with her first album.
+First message was certified Million by RIAJ for shipping around 1 million copies.

 Her debut album re-entered the charts at #148 in 2009, and it peaked at #72 on April 15, 2009, Weekly Chart.